dennislee22/dennislee22.github.io/docs/cml/dask.md

 ![](../../assets/images/cml/dask6a.png)

-- Take note of the CPU utilization when the above computation takes place.
+- Take note of the CPU utilization (using bpytop) when the above computation takes place.

 ![](../../assets/images/cml/dask6b.png)